For AI agents · x402 protocol

 GET https://www.supercomputing.news/.well-known/x402.json

-First request comes back with HTTP 402 Payment Required.
-The price and payee address are in the response body and in standard x402 response headers.
+The first request comes back with HTTP 402 Payment Required.
+Price, payee, and network are in the response body and in standard x402 headers.

 GET /api/v1/articles/:slug